 After the Harbor 20, this is Brenton's next favorite boat to go out daysailing on if he has more time to go upwind and set the asymmetrical spinnaker for a quick blast downwind.
 This boat is so easy to sail with one or two people, yet the cockpit can easily handle six comfortably.

 We have been amazed at the speed of this boat on all points of sail, and how little effort it takes to control - even in high winds.
 Members who have completed our Performance Cruising course are permitted to fly the spinnaker.

 Black Rock started with a Hunter 33 back in 2008 because the design has MANY features that make it an excellent training boat AND club boat for Black Rock.
 The Hunter 33 is designed for single or double handed sailing, and has an extremely livable interior that is capable of sleeping six (four in private cabins).

-It is an exceptional coastal cruiser with moderate performance, and high marks on ease of sailing and comfort.
+These boats are exceptional coastal cruisers with moderate performance, and high marks on ease of sailing and comfort.

 The Beneteau 41 (3-cabin):